glbala87/ELLA_tool/docs/datamodel.md

 Each round (created when starting, setting to review or finalizing) captures the work of the user (comments, ACMG codes, references assessed etc) and UI-specific properties.
 We can refere to this data as **state** (interpretation and ui state?).
 The info is persisted as a json field called 'state'.
 Each time the users clicks 'Save' the state field is updated, and the previous state is appended to the list 'state_history' (json).

-For each round (clicking Reopen/Review) a new Interpreation is created with the state copied from the previous Interpretation.
+For each round (clicking Reopen/Review) a new Interpreation is created with the state (and some other fields) copied from the previous Interpretation.
-The copying is done using a class method that is passed either a VariantInterpretation or AnalysisIntepretation thus giving access to that specific type's attributes.

 See diagram: